 How New Florida Residents Transfer Title

-Are you a new Florida resident, or are you planning a move to the state?
+Are you a new Florida resident or are you planning a move to the state?
 If so, you must obtain a new vehicle title, initial registration, and a Florida license plate.
 Complete the application for title, which is Form HSMV 82040.
 You need the Florida Insurance Affidavit, Form HSMV 83330, with proof of Florida insurance.
-Also, submit a VIN verification, which you can complete at the local Florida Department of Highway Safety office.
-As an alternative, submit Form HSMV 82042, Vehicle Identification Number and odometer verification.
+In addition, submit a VIN verification, which you can complete at the local Florida Department of Highway Safety office.
+As an alternative, submit Form HSMV 82042, Vehicle Identification Number and Odometer Verification.

 Your Florida title fees are $77.25 for an out-of-state title transfer fee (for an electronic title), $2 to record a lien, and $225 for a new-to-Florida vehicle fee, as of 2021.